bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step6.md

 `cat ~/Source/Spark/image/centos/Dockerfile`{{execute}}

 <li>You will now see many commands populate your terminal.
 These are the commands you would use if you were to install your application manually on a host<br>
-<br><li>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on. <br>
+<br><li>The first line of the Dockerfile determines what is the “base” image you will be using to install your application on<br>

 Blue Data provides their own base image, which you can use by simply adding the following command at the top of your Dockerfile:
 <br><b>FROM bluedata/centos7:latest</b><br>
 You have ability to create your own base image.<br>